Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Class-Mappings.md

 - `AddSimpleRemodelingSample` showcases how to change the mapping of a single page type.
 - `AddClassMergeExample` showcases how to merge two page types into a single content type.
 - `AddReusableRemodelingSample` showcases how to migrate a page type as reusable content.
+- `AddCustomContactFieldMappingSample` showcases how to migrate custom fields added to system tables, such as `OM.Contact`.

 ## Registration